yingqi-chen/myImportantDates/README.md

   ```
 3. PUT /users/:id

   It is used for updating information of a certain user.
-It receives an object including any of the following key like this:
+It receives an object including any of the following key like this, name, email and password are required still.
+So make sure when the user fills out the change form, the frontend should pre-fill out all the column, and give the backend at least name, email and password.
   ```
     {
     "eventIDs": [],